The Form I-20

 - Scholarship or grant award letters from non-FSU organizations, specifying what expenses are covered and the upper limits of that coverage.

-- CFR Document: complete the CFR Document with your funding information and sign part 6.
-If you have a family sponsor, they should sign part 8.
+Complete the International Funding Document (IFD) with your funding information and sign part 6.
+If you have a family sponsor, they should also sign part 8.
 If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on their letterhead and signed by a company representative.

-- Transfer In Form: If you indicated that you are a Transfer Student in Section 2, with the help of your current international student advisor, complete the Transfer In Form (both Parts I and II) and email it to CGE-NewStudents@fsu.edu
+If you are transferring your immigration record to FSU, with the help of your current international student advisor, please complete the Transfer In Form (both Parts I and II) and email it to your FSU immigration advisor.

 Receive and check your I-20 for accuracy

-Once you have submitted all the required information and documents through the online CFR, we will email you instructions to choose your I-20 delivery method.
+Once you have submitted all the required information and documents through the I-20 Application, we will email you instructions to choose your I-20 delivery method.
 Once you have selected your delivery method and, if applicable, paid for the express shipment, we will issue and send out your I-20 within three business days.

 After receiving your I-20, review it to verify that the biographical information on your (and any dependents’) I-20(s) matches the that of your passport(s).
 In addition, check the PROGRAM OF STUDY section to ensure that it matches the degree program to which you have been admitted.
 Note that the information in the MAJOR 1 field on the I-20 will not exactly match the name of your program of study at FSU but will correspond to the CIP code assigned to your major in the FSU Degree Program Inventory.
 In addition, the PROGRAM END DATE listed on your I-20 may be later than your anticipated graduate date - this is to account for variation in individual student progress and program requirements, which are not superseded by information on your I-20.
 If you graduate earlier, we will update your the I-20’s PROGRAM END DATE at that time.